ryan-su-12/ryan-su-12/README.md

 #### About Me
 ---
-I'm a 3rd year Computer Engineering University Student at Queen's University, where I plan on specializing in Artifical Intelligence.
+I'm a 3rd year Computer Engineering University Student at Queen's University.

-Right now, I'm looking into Open Source Development in Kubernetes and AWS SDK for Go.
+Right now, I'm am working towards an AWS certification of Solutions Architects and am looking into Open Source Development in Kubernetes and AWS SDK for Go.

 In my free time I like doing MMA, Calisthenics, learning about philosophy, reading, and eating shawarma.